The show that inspired this giveaway premiered the same year as these music videos.

 I thought of another thing to do with Twitter.
 A status update on a book in haiku form.
 We've all probably written a haiku in school, it's a short poem of three lines.
 But here's a reminder of what it is, I had to look it up.
 Each line must contain a certain amount of syllables.
 The first line has 5 syllables, the second has 7, and the third has 5.
 Here's a haiku I wrote about haikus:

-Line two, two more with seven,
+The first line has five, Line two, two more with seven, Ends with five again.

 Because a haiku has only 17 syllables, it's really an ideal vehicle for a tweet.
 I should be able to list the title of the book, (hopefully) the author, how far I've read in the book (as a percentage), and my haiku.
 The haiku itself will be my thoughts, feelings, summary, etc. of a book I'm currently reading.
 Tweets are limited to 140 characters so I'll tag these as P/T Haiku to save on space.
 Wow, I may actually get to like Twitter.